eci-store/verbnet-gl/README.md

 Parameters for the script are controlled by setting a couple of global variables at the top of the script, see the document string of the script for a description.

 The selectional restrictions code requires installation of the [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).

+The results of a recent run are stored in this repository at [docs/restrictions.txt](docs/restrictions.txt).